MegApril/dv-physical-and-nonphysical-injuries/README.md

      - Ex: In 2020, 'Apparent Broken Bones' accounted for ~0.4% of all injuries in rural counties and ~0.6% of all injuries in urban counties.
 ---

-## Key Insights
+## Key Takeaway Summary
 Key Question Analysis:
 - Do injury type patterns differ betwen urban and rural counties?
-  -

 - What injury types are most frequently reported, and how have they changed from 2020 - 2024?

-- What does the prevalence of 'Apparent Minor Injury' and 'Nonee' as the top injury types signal?
+- What does the prevalence of 'Apparent Minor Injury' and 'None' as the top injury types signal?
+  - In order fully to answer this question, further analysis using machine learning could be a step in the right direction which is outside the scope of this project.
+Training a naive bayesian model with text from police reports, witness statements and court documents may help narrow down the specifics of what is included in these broad categories using text based classification.

 - Some Injuries are Unseen: The dominance of “None” and 'Apparent Minor Injury' as the top two injury types suggest that DV includes both violent and non-violent crime

-- Geographic Disparities Exist: Naturally, urban areas consistently reported more injuries.
-However, rural areas saw a much largere variancee between years for violent injuries.
-See next steps for further analysis needs regarding more accurate comparisons between urban and rural counties.
-- Signifigant Ambiguity is Present: Minor Injury, None and Possible Internal Injury are vague categories and show a lack of specifity.
-This may warrant further analysis for what exactly is included in these categories.
+- Signifigant Ambiguity is Present: 'Minor Injury', 'None', and 'Possible Internal Injury' are vague categories and show a lack of specifity.

 ---